USC student recovering in hospital after hit-and-run crash

 “I honestly don't remember a thing besides starting to cross the street,” Bunny said.

-The Los Angeles Police Department said it was searching for a red sedan last seen driving south on Vermont Avenue.
+The LAPD said it was searching for a red sedan last seen driving south on Vermont Avenue.
 As of Friday evening, the department had not made an arrest in the case.

 Bunny said he’s unsure when he’ll be discharged from the hospital — but that he’s very much alive, contrary to a Reddit thread that suggested the crash was fatal.